SamuelJ11/Computer-Networking/Project2/README.md

     • while (client_packet.base < num_requests && !stop)

-Will always be true and the loop never terminates unless the user interrups the client program (ctrl + c)
+Will always be true and the loop never terminates unless the user interrups the client program (ctrl + c).

 I'm not sure if the issue described above is causing this "runaway" behavior or not, and I was not able to debug it in time.